 Akky has proven experience as arts administrator and creative manager with extensive contacts and national and international project experience, and as an organiser, speaker and facilitator of national and international symposia, workshops and discussion panels.

 Apart from her expertise as a public program, event manager and art historian, Akky is an Approved Valuer Australia Government’s Cultural Gift Program.
 She works as an independent curator with art museums, galleries and contemporary art spaces, presenting exhibitions by Australian and international artists.
 Akky is an avid collector of Australian and international works of Art on Paper.

-Akky is presently serving on various boards, including: President of the Print Council of Australia, President Sydney Chamber Music Festival, President Walter Burly Griffin Society and Board member of Dutch Link Inc. She is a Foundation member of the Art Gallery of NSW.
+Akky is presently serving on various boards, including: President of Print Council of Australia Inc., President Sydney Chamber Music Festival, President Walter Burly Griffin Society and Board member of Dutch Link Inc. She is a Foundation member of the Art Gallery of NSW.